METROPOLITAN PLANNING ORGANIZATIONS

 - Transportation Improvement Program (TIP)—identifies the capital and non-capital transportation projects proposed for federal-aid funding or action for each MPO/RPA over the next four-year period.

-The Office of Systems Planning works on a daily basis with the MPOs and RPAs as these five items are being developed.
+The Systems Planning Bureau works on a daily basis with the MPOs and RPAs as these five items are being developed.
 To improve this coordination and the effectiveness of the planning process, quarterly meetings are held with representatives from both the MPOs and RPAs.
-All federal transportation planning funds are administered through the Office of Systems Planning.
+All federal transportation planning funds are administered through the Systems Planning Bureau.

-The update to the State Transportation Plan is the responsibility of the Office of Systems Planning.
+The update to the State Transportation Plan is the responsibility of the Systems Planning Bureau.
 A key element of the State Transportation Plan is the integration of the MPO and RPA long-range plans.

 MPO and RPA contact list